Current Members of the Fernandina Beach Pirate Club

 Ahoy!
 His Mateys call him “Quick Draw” while others call him Greg or Gregory.
-At almost 22 years old, he’s one of our newest and youngest pirates.
-He graduates this year from the TAP program and is also a charming individual of our Autism community.
-He is also the son of our lady pirate “Valentine” and her mate “Romeo”.
+At almost 24 years old, he’s one of our youngest pirates.
+He graduated 3 years ago from the TAP program, and is also a charming individual of our Autism community.
+He is also the son of our lady pirate “Valentine” and her mate “Tiberius”.
 He’s a proud and enthusiastic pirate who loves to draw his gun, hand you some beads… and RRRR!
 With his dazzling smile, he often gets asked for a hug in which he’s so happy to oblige.
 He’s popular with the ladies and children most.
 If you’d like a photo with “Quick Draw” he will be the happiest of all mateys to oblige.
 If you like to dance, he will dance with you.
 This young one can move to the groove!

 Ahoy!
-My friends on land call me Greg.
-I’m a retired veteran of 21 years of the Army National Guard.
-Upon retirement, I traveled the sea from Massachusetts to Fernandina Beach with my lady pirate “Valentine” and son “Quick Draw”.
-On land, I work as a systems administrator in Jacksonville and volunteer web designer for the Fernandina Pirates website.
-Love to hand out beads and fire the cannon.
-Ladies, you don’t have to do a thing for your beads but if you do, I won’t be displeased!
+Me Mateys calle me Tiberius.
+Could it be because I’m a retired Army veteran, so I remind them of a fierce Roman General?
+Or because I’m an IT geek, so i’m Tiberius like a certain Captain’s middle name?
+Whatever the reason, once I retired from the Army, I traveled the sea from Massachusetts to Fernandina Beach with me lady pirate “Valentine” and son “Quick Draw”.
+I Love to hand out beads and fire the big guns.
+Ladies, you don’t have to do a thing for your beads, but if you do, I won’t be displeased!
 RRR!
-Yo ho ho and some bottles of rum, look out ladies, here I come.
+Yo ho ho and several bottles of rum, look out ladies, here I come.

 Diane is from a village in Maine called Bowdoinham, population 2889.
 She worked for the Navy for 34 years at a DDG (Destroyer) shipyard.
 She never wanted to live in Florida.
 All her time traveling in her RV with her dog and cockatiel was spent out west, Indian reservations, National Monuments, Vegas.
 She was known to everyone as ‘Diane from Maine’.
 In 2018 a friend in Pirate’s Wood invited her to visit during the Shrimp Festival.
 She saw her first Pirate, then more.
 Too many to be a coincidence.
 She drove back to Maine, emptied her house and put it up for sale.
 Two months later she was back for good, in Pirate’s Wood, and became a Swabbie soon after.
 Meant to be?
 Arrggghh!